cuba-platform/emailtemplate-addon/README.md

 [![license](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg?style=flat)](http://www.apache.org/licenses/LICENSE-2.0)
+[TOC]

 # 1. Introduction
-This component provide ability to create outbound email based on generating by YARG reporting templates.
+This component provides the ability to create outbound email based on generating by YARG reporting templates.
+Using the component, you can create, edit and delete templates, set groups for templates, and send emails.

 # 2. Installation

+To install the component it is necessary to add repository and component in CUBA Studio or in a `build.gradle` file.
 The complete add-ons installation guide see in [CUBA Platform documentation](https://doc.cuba-platform.com/manual-latest/app_components_usage.html).

 ## 2.1.
-Add the Repository and the Component in CUBA Studio
+Adding the Repository and the Component in CUBA Studio

-1. Edit **Project properties** and on the **App components** panel click the **plus** button next to **Custom components**.
+1. Click **Edit** in the **Project properties** panel.

+2. On the **App components** panel click the **Plus** button next to **Custom components**.

-2. Paste the add-on coordinates in the coordinates field as follows: `group:name:version`.
+3. Paste the add-on coordinates in the coordinates field as follows: `group:name:version`.
 For example:

-    com.haulmont.addon.emailtemplates:yet-global:0.2-SNAPSHOT
+ `com.haulmont.addon.emailtemplates:yet-global:0.2-SNAPSHOT`

-Select the add-on version compatible with the CUBA platform version used in your project:
+ Specify the add-on version compatible with the used version of the CUBA platform.

 | Platform Version  | Component Version |
 |-------------------|-------------------|
 | 6.10.X            | 0.2.+             |

-3. Click **OK** in the dialog.
+4. Click **OK** in the dialog.
 Studio will try to find the add-on binaries in the repository currently selected for the project.
-If it is found, the dialog will close and the add-on will appear in the list of custom components.
+In case they are found, the dialog will be closed and the add-on will appear in the list of custom components.

-4. Save the project properties by clicking **OK**.
+5. Click **OK** to save the project properties.

 ## 2.2.
-Add the Repository and the Component in build.gradle
+Adding the Repository and the Component in build.gradle

 1. Edit `build.gradle` and specify the add-on coordinates in the root `dependencies` section: